 I’ve moved to London twice now.
 The first time as a solo traveller and the second time as a couple.
-This alone can change how to pack when moving overseas.
+This alone can change how to pack for moving overseas.
 For instance if you’re going to be partying as much as possible you’re probably going to want to pack your favourite party dresses and heels.
 A few years older the second time around meant I wanted all the creature comforts I knew I would need in this ‘much colder than home’ city, our adventures already planned and the other travel destinations dancing around my head.

 So, relationship status, how old you are, what stage of life you’re in, how long you’re going for and what you want out of your overseas experience will affect how and what you need to pack.
 The tips I’ve suggested below are based on my personal experience so adapt accordingly!